 • All animals must receive adequate veterinary care including health screening, vaccinations, microchip, spay/neuter, and any additional medical care necessary.

-• Careful consideration to veterinary recommendations, fosters wishes, and all options weighed prior to making any decision regarding major medical.
+• Careful consideration of veterinary recommendations, fosters wishes, and all options weighed prior to making any decision regarding major medical.

 • Costs will not be the sole determining factor for any medical needs.